 Voluntary Termination of Parental Rights

 California will not allow a parent to give up his/her parental rights unless there is another person who will step into the role of parent, such as a stepparent.
 Whether you can obtain consent or must attempt to have the other parent’s rights terminated, you will need an experienced family law attorney to assist you throughout the process and ensure its success.
 The last thing you want is an unnecessary delay as you try to bring your family closer together.

 Schedule a Case Review with Our Stepchild Adoption Team!

 If you wish to adopt your stepchild, you need an experienced family law attorney on your side to assist you with this complex process.
 At Bez Law Firm, P.C., our family law attorneys are committed to guiding clients through some of the most sensitive family law matters, including stepchild adoptions.
-We are also proud to provide legal guidance to LGBT couples hoping to bring their family closer together.
+We are also proud to provide legal guidance to LGBTQ couples hoping to bring their family closer together.
 With our team on your side, you can rest assured your case is in good hands.